-Checks are immediately removed from the Dashboard and deleted from the Agent after the next communication cycle.
+Checks are immediately removed from the N-sight RMM Dashboard and deleted from the Agent after the next communication cycle.

-Please note, Check deletion is a non-recoverable action.
-Once confirmed, all information for the Check (including history) is removed.
+Check deletion is a non-recoverable action.
+Once you confirm the deletion, all information for the Check is removed, including history.

-You can run all or a specific Check from the Dashboard.
+You can run all checks at once or run specific checks using the N-sight RMM Dashboard.

-- Multi-select the target Devices in the Dashboard's North-pane (use Shift and left-click to choose a range or Control and left-click for specific machines)
+- On the N-sight RMM Dashboard North-pane, multi-select the target Devices (use Shift and left-click to choose a range or Control and left-click for specific machines)

 - Multi-select the target Checks (use Shift and left-click to choose a range or Control and left-click for specific Checks)

-- Right-click on one of the selection (or from the Checks drop-down)
+- Right-click one of the selection and select Run Check(s)

-Updated configurations are not applied where the Agent console is open, as you may be in the process of managing the Checks, the configuration update only takes effect when the Agent console is closed.
+Updated configurations are not applied if the Agent console is open, as you may be in the process of managing the Checks.
+The configuration update only takes effect when the Agent console is closed.